freistil/company-runbook/communication.md

   * Changes to processes
   * Employee birthdays, anniversaries and other news

 Town Hall is also a great opportunity to ask questions and announce things that are relevant for the whole company.
-You can find the agenda for upcoming Town Halls on Asana and we encourage you to add your own agenda items.
+You can find the [agenda](http://f7it.com/f7townhall) for upcoming Town Halls on Asana, and we encourage you to add your own agenda items!